Variable star: Long period variables

 These are red giants or supergiants with little or no detectable periodicity.
 Some are poorly studied semiregular variables, often with multiple periods, but others may simply be chaotic.

-Long secondary period variables

-Many variable red giants and supergiants show variations over several hundred to several thousand days.
-The brightness may change by several magnitudes although it is often much smaller, with the more rapid primary variations are superimposed.
-The reasons for this type of variation are not clearly understood, being variously ascribed to pulsations, binarity, and stellar rotation.
+These variables are classified as type Lb or Lc, depending on whether they are cool giants or cool supergiants, respectively.
+A prominent example of a slow irregular variable is Antares, which is classified as an Lc type with a brightness that ranges from 0.88 to 1.16 in visual magnitude.

 Beta Cephei variables

 Beta Cephei (β Cep) variables (sometimes called Beta Canis Majoris variables, especially in Europe) undergo short period pulsations in the order of 0.1–0.6 days with an amplitude of 0.01–0.3 magnitudes (1% to 30% change in luminosity).
 They are at their brightest during minimum contraction.
 Many stars of this kind exhibits multiple pulsation periods.

 Slowly pulsating B-type stars

 Slowly pulsating B (SPB) stars are hot main-sequence stars slightly less luminous than the Beta Cephei stars, with longer periods and larger amplitudes.
+They have masses in the range of 2.5-7 solar mass, and non-radial pulsation periods from 0.5 to 3 days.
+Many are rapid rotators, which can cause them to appear cooler and, in some cases, lie outside instability strip.